st4ck/BBFlow/README.md

 ### How to use it
 Just import package bbflow and use classes as a library There are different examples in src/tests directory to run and to take inspiration from

+### JavaDoc Documentation
+JavaDoc Documentation can be found at https://st4ck.github.io/BBFlow/ It's updated costantly together with new pushes